JonathanSContreras/reo-hackathon-rescue-mingo/CodeCrisis.md

 **GOAL:** Locate where Mingo is trapped by decoding a corrupted distress signal intercepted from the AI.

-**CHALLENGE:** The signal is encoded **not just in a basic Caesar Cipher but also obfuscated using an XOR key**.
-You must **first reverse the XOR operation**, then shift the decrypted text using a Caesar Cipher (shift 3).
+**CHALLENGE:** The signal is encoded **not just in a basic Caesar Cipher but also in hexadecimal**.
+You must **first reverse the hexadecimal encoding**, then shift the decrypted text using a Caesar Cipher, you will have to figure out the shift key.

 **Phase 1 Task:** Write a Python script that:
 1. Reads `message.txt` (which contains encrypted hexadecimal message).
 2. **Converts the hexadecimal string into plaintext**.
-3. Decodes the plaintext using a **Caesar Cipher with a shift of 3** to retrieve the final message.
+3. Decodes the plaintext using a **Caesar Cipher with a shift of X** to retrieve the final message.
-4. Outputs the **coordinates  of Mingo’s first location.**
+4. Outputs the **name  of Mingo’s first location.**

-💡 **Hint:** Use Python's bytes.fromhex() method or a similar function to decode the hexadecimal.
+💡 **Hint:** Use Python's bytes.fromhex() method or a similar function (i.e. look at the codecs Python library) to decode the hexadecimal.

 ---